adobe/brackets/README.md

 -------------------------------
 #### Download

-Installers for the latest stable build for Mac, Windows and Linux (Debian/Ubuntu) can be [downloaded here](http://brackets.io/).
+Installers for the latest stable build for Mac, Windows, and Linux (Debian/Ubuntu) can be [downloaded here](http://brackets.io/).

 #### Usage

 By default, Brackets opens a folder containing some simple "Getting Started" content.
 You can choose a different folder to edit using *File > Open Folder*.

-Most of Brackets should be pretty self-explanatory, but for information on how to use its unique features, like Quick Edit and Live Preview, please read [How to Use Brackets](http://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
+Most of the Brackets should be pretty self-explanatory, but for information on how to use its unique features, like Quick Edit and Live Preview, please read [How to Use Brackets](http://github.com/adobe/brackets/wiki/How-to-Use-Brackets).
 Also, see the [release notes](http://github.com/adobe/brackets/wiki/Release-Notes)